 - 12.1.
 Any and all accessories and or props that may jeopardise the safety of the performer or the equipment are not permitted.
-If in doubt, please contact the organisers.

-- 12.2.
-Props will be issued a 1 for malfunctioning breaking, etc.
+If in doubt, please contact the organisers. - 12.2.
+Props will be issued a 1 for malfunctioning breaking, etc. - 12.3.

-- 12.3.
 Should humans be used as props, the performer must submit in the Theme / Technical Sheets the extent to which they will use the human prop, and how it adds to the story they are telling.
 Not more than 3 persons in addition to the performer shall be used as a 'prop.'
-Human props are not allowed to touch the Hoop during the performance.
-Human props can assist the performer(s) without Hoop contact or lifting the performer(s) and the assistance time is limited to 45 seconds without penalty (see Mater Judge penalties).
+Human props are not allowed to touch the Aerial Pole during the performance.
+Human props can assist the performer(s) without Aerial Pole contact or lifting the performer(s) and the assistance time is limited to 45 seconds without penalty (see Mater Judge penalties).
 Assistance time is defined as any time at least one human prop is moving on stage, whether that movement is with direct interaction with the performer(s) or not.
 The Master Judge reserves the right to disallow human props if the human prop(s) does not actively contribute to the story.

-- 12.4.
+Human props must be at least 10 years old on the first day of the WAAC of the given year. - 12.4.
 No weapons or props that imitate weapons are allowed as props.
 Renderings of weapons are not permitted (ie. no toy guns, bow and arrow, etc.).
-Weapons can however be depicted using only the human body.

-- 12.5.
-No Liquids are permitted water may be used so long as it is in a sealed, non-breakable container (plastic.)
+Weapons can however be depicted using only the human body. - 12.5.
+No Liquids are permitted water may be used so long as it is in a sealed, non-breakable container (plastic.) - 12.6.

-- 12.6.
 Considering 'mirror' props: A picture of the mirror must be submitted to the Master Judge for approval with the Theme / Technical Sheet.
 The mirror must be a frame supported mirror that can stand on its own -- not leaning on a wall, etc. -- and an explanation must be provided as to the mirror's function in the piece, and a description of what the mirror is made of must also be provided (porcelain, glass, wood framing etc).

-- 12.7.
+12.7.
 Not permitted:

 - Glass

 - Confetti

 - Glitter canons

 - No props that require a connection to the venue's power/electricity system

 - 12.8.
-Other aerial apparatuses that may not be used as a prop include (but are not necessarily limited to):
+The only aerial apparatus permitted on stage is the one being competed on.
+No other aerial apparatus are permitted.
+An aerial apparatus is defined as any piece of equipment that allows a performer to suspend themselves in the air in some way.
+Examples of aerial apparatuses that may not be used as a prop include (but are not necessarily limited to):

 - "Fabpole"

 - "Lollipop Pole"

 - "Loops" or "Circus loops"

 - Hammock or silks, etc.

-- Aerial Pole
+- Mouthpiece or "Iron Jaw"

+- Any form of hanging apparatus (e.g. hair hanging)